 Depending on the level of certainty, the weightings of the average can be adjusted to suit.

-Download the PERT estimating template below ↓
+Download the PERT estimating template at bottom of post below ↓

 Vendor Bid Analysis

 If there is a specific element of the project (or all of the project) to be outsourced and procuring an external vendor to deliver the project on your behalf, a simple and effective way in determining project estimates is to have these external suppliers conduct it on your behalf.

 This will likely be through a competitive bidding process, where multiple vendors will provide a proposal including a fixed price and required time frames for completion.